By Eric Vandenbroeck and

 Spanish Priories be reunited to the Order, and that Spain should pay its

 arrears from the four years of separation.
-By 28 December the British
+By 28 December the British government

-government had rejected Ruspoli's conditions
+had rejected Ruspoli's conditions with

 Not until February 1803 was the vacancy